-The call for the European Youth Capital 2020 title has officially opened!
-From December 16th 2016 until February 26th 2017, European cities have the opportunity to present themselves as candidates for EYC 2020.
-Applicant cities will go through a rigorous nine-month assessment by the high-level, independent jury before the EYC 2020 is announced at the European Youth Forum’s Council of Members in November 2017.
+The call for the European Youth Capital 2020 title has now closed.
+From December 16th 2016 until February 26th 2017, European cities had the opportunity to present themselves as candidates for EYC 2020.
+Applicant cities will now go through a rigorous nine-month assessment by the high-level, independent jury before the EYC 2020 is announced at the European Youth Forum’s Council of Members in November 2017.

-(1) The full call for applications, with all the relevant dates and details, is available here.
+(1) The full call for EYC 2020 applications, with all the relevant dates and details, is available here.

-(2) The ‘Concept Note’ application form that cities must complete and submit is available here.
+(2) The EYC 2020 ‘Concept Note’ application form that cities must complete and submit is available here.

 (3) The legal terms and conditions governing the competition, which should be signed and submitted with the application, are available here.

-For further questions please do not hesitate to contact Conor O’Neill at the Youth Forum Secretariat: (firstname.lastname@example.org).
+For further questions please do not hesitate to contact John Lisney at the Youth Forum Secretariat: (firstname.lastname@example.org).

 Cities are selected for having presented an ambitious plan of action for encouraging youth involvement and empowerment within their city, giving young people the space and the necessary support to participate in decision-making processes.